Login

 nexttuesday:

-oh i know i have disappointed people and i know i have intentionally hurt many ppl. but that is in my past and i work hard to atone for it. guilt is a powerful motivator.
+oh i know i have disappointed people and i know i have intentionally hurt many ppl. but that is in my past and i work hard to atone for it. smile guilt is a powerful motivator.

 temper: